adiospace/vim-adio/README.md

 *Requires Vim 7.3 or greater*

 Adio is a dark colorscheme for Vim.
 Is made only for terminals supporting 256 colors.
-Syntax highlight is based on Monokai.
+Syntax highlighting is based on Monokai colorscheme.

 To make the Vertical Split Character look like a line, make sure you add this to your .vimrc file: